iwanhg/user-management/README.md

     spring.datasource.password=your_mysql_password
     ```

-3. (Optional) You can also change the default administrator credentials that are created on the first run.
+3. IMPORTANT!
+Change the default administrator credentials that are created on the first run.

     ```properties
     app.default-admin.username=admin